Skip to content

 Why not take the guess work out of it.
 Book a free consultation with a family law expert.

-Is it Possible for a Couple to do a Separation Agreement after their Divorce is Finalised?
+Is it Possible for a Couple to do a Separation Agreement after their Divorce is Finalized

-Do I have to go to Court in order to have my Separation Agreement Finalised?
+Do I have to go to Court in order to have my Separation Agreement Finalized

-No. One of the advantages of adopting a separation agreement is that you do not have to go through the court system.
+One of the advantages of adopting separation agreements is that you do not have to go through the court system.

 A prenuptial agreement (prenup) is a binding financial arrangement (BFA) that is entered into BEFORE two persons split from one another.